Non-Executive Director and Chair

 Colin holds a Bachelor of Science and Bachelor of Engineering (Hons) from Sydney University and a Master of Engineering Science (Public Health) from the University of NSW.

-Jane Park was appointed Director of the Sydney Desalination Plant Board in 2015.
+Ilan Sadeh was appointed Director of Sydney Desalination Plant in 2022.